-- 1. To enable the student to understand the basic Principles underlying various forms of Psychosocial Intervention techniques in Clinical Settings. - 2.
-To facilitate the development of skills in Practicing various psychosocial interventions while working with patients, their families, and communities. - 3.
-To initiate the student into integrating indigenous and holistic therapeutic FIELD WORKs in keeping with the principles and the code of ethics of Professional Intervention.
+- 1. To enable the student to understand the basic Principles underlying various forms of Psycho Social Intervention techniques in Clinical Settings. - 2.
+To facilitate the development of skills in Practicing various psychosocial interventions while working with patients, their families and communities. - 3.
+To initiate the student into integrating indigenous and holistic therapeutic practices in keeping with the principles and the code of ethics of Professional Intervention.

-Clinical Setting-Definition, Types, Models of Clinical FIELD WORK, Psycho- Social Therapies- Definition, Types, Emerging Trends in Holistic treatment.
+Clinical Setting-Definition, Types, Models of Clinical Practice, Psycho- Social Therapies-Definition, Types, Emerging Trends in Holistic treatment.

-Social Worker's role in Therapy, Application of Social Case Work, Social Group Work in Clinical setting-Emerging trends.
-Use of Advanced Counseling Techniques in clinical setting- Behaviour Therapy-Cognitive Therapy- Gestalt Therapy.
+Social Worker's role in Therapy, Application of Social Case Work, Social Group Work in Clinical setting- Emerging trends.
+Use of Advanced Counseling Techniques in clinical setting-Behaviour Therapy-Cognitive Therapy- Gestalt Therapy.

-Psychotherapy- Definition, Techniques - Application of CBT in Clinical Settings- Interpersonal Therapy-Psycho-anlysis- Role of Social Worker.
+Psychotherapy- Definition, Techniques - Application of CBT in Clinical Settings- Interpersonal Therapy- Psychoanlysis- Role of Social Worker.